diffblue/gitlab/doc/user/project/merge_requests/index.md

    ![Attention request toggle](img/attention_request_sidebar_v14_10.png)

+Alternatively, you can use the `/attention @user` quick action to request user attention.

 ### Remove an attention request

 If your attention was requested as an assignee or reviewer, it's removed when you: